-The bottom line that I can share with you, from my perspective where I get visibility to lots of opinions on the topic, see hundreds of sales cycles, talk to lots of owners and CEO’s of businesses in the growing communities at large, is this.
+The bottom line that I can share with you, from my perspective, where I get visibility to lots of opinions on the topic, see hundreds of sales cycles, and talk to lots of owners and CEO’s of businesses in the growing communities at large, is this.
 When it comes to LED versus HPS and spectrums, we are still in the investigative and development stage in this industry.
-No manufacturer , supplier, or customer can state they know the optimum LED recipe for cannabis, or tomato’s, or cucumbers, or orchids, as nobody has tested and tried multiple different spectrums with each one being tuned to a specific strain or cultivar of each plant type to be able to render a quantifiable opinion.
-They may be able to say they have played with one or two or three spectrums they think seems to do well for one or two strains/cultivars, because that is all the time they would have had to test it on in the last three-five years that LED technology has been available on any kind of commercial level to use in the horticultural industry.
+No manufacturer, supplier, or customer can state they know the optimum LED recipe for cannabis, tomatoes, cucumbers, or orchids, as nobody has tested and tried multiple different spectrums with each one being tuned to a specific strain or cultivar of each plant type to be able to render a quantifiable opinion.
+They may be able to say they have played with one or two or three spectrums they think seems to do well for one or two strains/cultivars because that is all the time they would have had to test it on in the last three-five years that LED technology has been available on any kind of commercial level to use in the horticultural industry.

 Factors to Consider